2006 New Bedford gay bar shooting and manhunt

-Jacob D. Robida (June13, 1987 – February5, 2006) was an American neo-Nazi and murderer.
+Jacob D. Robida (June13, 1987 – February5, 2006) was an American Neo-Nazi and murderer.
 Robida attacked three patrons at a gay bar in New Bedford, Massachusetts, on February2, 2006, before fleeing by vehicle to Charleston, West Virginia, where he picked up passenger Jennifer Rena Bailey and drove southwest.
 He was stopped for a traffic violation by Gassville, Arkansas, police officer James W. Sell, whom Robida shot and killed before fleeing east.
 Robida lost control of his vehicle in Norfork, Arkansas, shortly after running over a spike strip laid by police.
 He then engaged in a firefight with police, during which he fatally shot Bailey and then himself in the head.

 Robida died in a hospital in Springfield, Missouri, on February5, 2006.

 Background

-Robida was born on June 13, 1987, in New Bedford, Massachusetts.
-He dropped out of Dartmouth High School in 2003.
+Robida was born on June 13, 1987, in Providence, Rhode Island.
+He dropped out of Dartmouth High School in December 2003.